SyncfusionExamples/how-to-create-material-design-material-theme-applications-in-wpf/README.md

-# how-to-create-material-design-applications-in-wpf
-How to create material design applications in WPF?
+# How to create material design applications in WPF?